 The project was generously funded by one of five Faculty Collaboration and Innovation Grants awarded by the University of Arizona’s Confluencenter for Creative Inquiry as well as additional funding by the University of Arizona Libraries.

-The archive divides into four parts: Journalists from the U.S., Journalist from Mexico, Human Rights Activists, and Academics.
+The Celeste Gonzalez de Bustamante and Jeannine E. Relly Oral History Collection divides into four parts: interviews with journalists from the U.S., journalist from Mexico, human rights activists, and academics.
 It includes oral histories of journalists from both sides of the border who cover northern Mexico, and human rights activists and academics who are working to improve freedom of expression in Mexico.
-The oral histories are being collected by two professors from the School of Journalism, Celeste González de Bustamante and Jeannine Relly.
-The oral histories help illuminate the complex environment in which journalists must work, as they negotiate between political and economic forces, and the need to inform the public.
+Professors from the University of Arizona School of Journalism, Celeste González de Bustamante and Jeannine Relly conducted the oral histories.
+The oral histories help illuminate the complex and sometimes threatening environment in which journalists must work, as they negotiate between political and economic forces, and the need to inform the public.

-The second part of the archive features the inner-workings of U.S. immigration policies through the documentation of “Operation Streamline.”
-Lawrence Gipe, School of Art professor has created illustrations of the proceedings, which are not allowed to be photographed or videotaped.
-Gipe’s drawings provide a unique record of the journey of undocumented migrants.
+The Lawrence Gipe Operation Streamline Sketches features illustrations of U.S. immigration policies through the documentation of “Operation Streamline.”
+Lawrence Gipe, University of Arizona School of Art professor, produced illustrations of court proceedings, where photography or videotaping are not allowed.
+Gipe’s drawings provide a unique record of the journey of undocumented migrants through this program.

 Forthcoming...
 The Dr. Laura Lee Cummings Pachuco/Caló Oral History Project Collection features oral history interviews conducted by Dr. Laura Lee Cummings in the 1980s-1990s about pachuco culture and language forms in, Nogales, Tucson, Chihuahua, Mexico and the greater Southwest region.